joerischasfoort/money-macro/_posts/the monetary financial system/2020-4-12-monetary-finance.md

 This will not necessarily lead to hyperinflation.
 As you saw in the balance sheet example, the total quantity of money in the hands of the public will theoretically be the same.
 The amount of reserves and bonds in the financial system are different though.

-Even before the Coronacrisis, there was already a trend to more reserves and less bonds in the financial system as the central bank was buying bonds with new reserves.
+Even before the Corona crisis, there was already a trend to more reserves and less bonds in the financial system as the central bank was buying bonds with new reserves.
 This is known as quantitative easing, and a video on that will follow later.

 ### Why don't governments use monetary finance all the time?